At a Glance - Perpendicular Lines

 If two lines intersect and one of the angles formed from the intersection is 90°, what is the measurement of the adjacent angle?

-Identify which of the following lines are perpendicular?
+Which of the following lines are perpendicular?

 What is the relationship of BG and CF?